buserror/mii_emu/libmui/README.md

 ## Control Manager
 Buttons, checkboxes, radio buttons, scrollbars (vertical), wrapping textboxes, all that stuff.
    - It's missing bits like Edit Field (TODO), and a Slider.
+   - There IS a prototype version of a text edit control, but it's not quite right yet -- works fine for a one liner etc, but not for a multi line text box.
+Not far off tho.
 ## List Manager
 More or less hard coded to display filenames so far, but plain lists are actually easier than this so.
 Handle arrow keys/page up/down, scroll wheel, etc.
    - It's missing a way to 'compress' the font and/or use ellipsis abreviations (TODO) when the item text is too long.
+   + You CAN use 'typeahead' to find the item you want, like the original.
 ## Alerts
 It has the typical 'Cancel'+'OK' alert.
    - Could do with more types of alerts (TODO).